-The College seeks to provide flexible learning structures in which the curriculum can be delivered to meet the needs of all students.
+The School seeks to provide flexible learning structures in which the curriculum can be delivered to meet the needs of all students.
 Each student's program for learning is informed by contemporary pedagogies and a focused analysis of each student's learning data.
-Refining professional practice and sharing knowledge through teacher collaboration remains a critical component in realising the College's overarching goal to develop Engaged, Positive, Independent and Connected (EPIC) learners, more specifically being Engaged in quality learning; possessing a Positive attitude towards learning; displaying Independence by taking personal responsibility for our own learning and behaviour, and being Connected to all that the Catholic community has to offer.
+Refining professional practice and sharing knowledge through teacher collaboration remains a critical component in realising the School's overarching goal to develop Engaged, Positive, Independent and Connected (EPIC) learners, more specifically being Engaged in quality learning; possessing a Positive attitude towards learning; displaying Independence by taking personal responsibility for our own learning and behaviour, and being Connected to all that the Catholic community has to offer.

 Key Learning Area (KLA) leaders placed continued emphasis on designing academic programs around a focus issue to provide a deeper, more authentic scope for the delivery of the syllabus.
-The College evaluated strategies for the whole-school literacy approach with a key focus on developing more sophisticated responses by gaining a deeper understanding of concepts.
+The School evaluated strategies for the whole-school literacy approach with a key focus on developing more sophisticated responses by gaining a deeper understanding of concepts.
 Staff members were also invited to interrogate student learning data to generate questions about the literacy and numeracy strengths and areas for development of their classes in preparation for the 2018 school year.
 Teachers accessed data from the effort and behaviour grades issued each school term, academic results reported each semester, NAPLAN, the Progressive Achievement Tests (PAT) and ACER General Ability Tests (AGAT).
-The College extended its one-to-one iPad program for students in Years 7 to 12.
+From 2018, we have decided to trial a BYOD program for students in Years 10, 11 & 12.
+There have been some significant improvements in the network provided by the Catholic Schools Office that means we can now connect a variety of devices as long as they meet certain specifications.
 The program has provided many opportunities to enhance student learning, organisation and creativity beyond the constraints of traditional resources as students have been immersed in a variety of innovative and engaging tasks.
-The use of the student portal of the College's Information Management System (IMS) has enabled students to record their learning goals and track their own progress.
+The use of the student portal of the School's Information Management System (IMS) has enabled students to record their learning goals and track their own progress.
 The parent portal provides a platform for parents to engage in their child's learning and well-being in real time.